atfgrcconsultants/atf-core-security-flow/README.md

 We want to get started with the client fast and show them the work to gain confidence.
 We immediately map the components to <a href="https://www.cisecurity.org/controls/cis-controls-list" target="_blank">CIS 18 critical security controls</a> .
 This is safe as there are available mappings towards other frameworks.

+#### Scenario Setup
+Let us consider a more detailed ficitional business setup in order to do our assessments.

 ###### CIS Control 1: Inventory and Control of Enterprise Assets
 Inventory of Assets:
 1. Web server and firewall.